Charged gravastar model in $f(T)$ gravity admitting conformal motion: Solutions of the field equations in three different regions of the gravastar

 where $\kappa_{ij}$ represents the discontinuity in the second fundamental form is written as,

 $K_{ij}$ being the second fundamental form is presented by

 where $n_{\nu}^{\pm}$ are the unit normal vectors defined by,

 with $n^{\nu}n_{\nu}=1$.
 Where $\xi^{i}$ is the intrinsic coordinate on the shell. $+$ and $-$ corresponds to exterior i.e., R-N spacetime and interior spacetime respectively.

-Using the spherical symmetry nature of the spacetime surface stress energy tensor can be written as $S^{i}_j=diag(-\Sigma,\mathcal{P})$.
+Using the spherical symmetry nature of the spacetime, the surface stress energy tensor can be written as $S^{i}_j=diag(-\Sigma,\mathcal{P})$.
 Where $\Sigma$ and $\mathcal{P}$ being the surface energy density and surface pressure respectively.\\ The expression for surface energy density $\Sigma$ and the surface pressure $\mathcal{P}$ at the junction surface $r = r_b$ are obtained as,